 2. Germany

-The most recommended universities where Egyptian students can complete their studies include the University of Bonn, Worms University, Technical University of Munich, Free University of Berlin, and a few others.
+Universities that Egyptian students may consider include the University of Bonn, Worms University of Applied Sciences, the Technical University of Munich, the Free University of Berlin, and other German institutions.

 3. Italy

-The University of Pavia, University of Bologna, University of Padua, and Bologna Business School are the most suggested institutions for Egyptian students out of the hundreds of Italian universities.
+The University of Pavia, University of Bologna, University of Padua, and Bologna Business School are among the institutions Egyptian students may consider.

 4. Australia

-The universities we believe are best for Egyptian students include Flinders University, Monash University, the University of Adelaide, and Edith Cowan University.
+Universities Egyptian students may consider include Flinders University, Monash University, the University of Adelaide, and Edith Cowan University.

 5. New Zealand

-We would recommend a couple of the short-listed institutions to Egyptian students, including University of Auckland, Victoria University of Wellington, University of Waikato, and University of Canterbury.
+Institutions Egyptian students may consider include the University of Auckland, Victoria University of Wellington, University of Waikato, and University of Canterbury.

-To learn more about funding options available for Egyptian students, make sure to check out our Scholarships Page!
-Here you will find tons of different information on scholarships and universities across the globe!
+To learn more about funding options available for Egyptian students, make sure to check out our Scholarships Page.
+Also if you are interested, check out the available courses for international students!